Undeniably, any relationship ending sets in motion the grieving process — even if we know the end of the relationship is in our best interests.

 Ending any relationship is tough.

-Human connection is so important to our well-being and overall health.
 So, don’t let this phase you when it comes to making those connections with other people.
-With 7 billion people on the planet, you will find your tribe.
+With 7 billion people on the planet, you will find your community.
 One person didn’t fit that mold and that’s 110% okay!

 As Eleanor Roosevelt once said,